cern-cta/CTA/continuousintegration/orchestration/README.md

 The `catalogue` chart expects the following required parameters:
 - `wipeImage.tag`: the tag for the `ctageneric` image to use.
 Used by the wipe catalogue job.
-- `wipeImage.registry`: while not technically required, it is typically desirable to provide this, as it will default to `gitlab-registry.cern.ch/cta` otherwise.
+- `wipeImage.repository`: while not technically required, this can be provided to change the image repository.
+Defaults to `gitlab-registry.cern.ch/cta/ctageneric` otherwise.
 - `schemaVersion`: the catalogue schema version to deploy.
 - `wipeCatalogue`: whether to wipe the catalogue or not.
 - `configuration`: the catalogue configuration.